BurlingtonCodeAcademy/jsi-march-2022-notes/week-08/overview-session-15.md

 #### The Element Box Model

-- Imagine every HTML element as a 'box'.
+- Imagine every HTML element as a 'box'
-- Every box consists of four different 'layers': Margin, Border, Padding, and Content.
+- Every box consists of four different 'layers': Margin, Border, Padding, and Content
-- Margins and padding help to position and align content inside an HTML element.
+- Margins and padding help to position and align content inside an HTML element
 - Padding and margins are transparent.
-Think of it as empty space.
+Think of it as empty space
 - Borders can be colored, or image-based.
 They can also be 'styled' (dashes, dots, etc.)

 [MDN: Introduction to the CSS basic box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model)